Student Access Program

 Transportation to and from is not included in funding for schools.

 School groups are allowed to bring their lunches to eat on the Nauticus Campus.
-Box lunches are available for purchase through the Nauticus Café.
+At this time, box lunches are not available for purchase through the Nauticus Café.

 Lunch is not included through Student Access Program funding.